 That is because the dark web requires your browser to use specific security and privacy configurations that can communicate with the network of anonymous websites, on their anonymous hosts.

 The dark web carries a notorious reputation as the haven of criminals, terrorists, nefarious sites, and everything in-between.
 In truth, it is a mixture of many things with a healthy sprinkling of myth and legend.
+And for more, take a look at the truth behind those dark web myths.

 Are the Dark Web and Deep Web the Same?